Inland Marine Insurance: A Valuable Coverage with a Weird NameJuly 22, 2015

 The disadvantage of Inland Marine coverage is that, like Business Personal Property coverage, you will pay a certain dollar amount per thousand dollars of coverage, however, this rate is usually more expensive than covering the equipment under Business Personal Property because Inland Marine coverage is more liberal in what it provides coverage against and where the equipment is covered.

-A conversation with your agent about how and where you use your equipment and what is the best and most cost effective way to provide comprehensive coverage should be on your to-do list.
+A conversation with your agent about how and where you use your equipment and what is the best and most cost-effective way to provide comprehensive coverage should be on your to-do list.
 Annual client-agent policy reviews can prove valuable to reduce both insurance costs and coverage gaps within your policy.
+Contact Ruhl Insurance at 717-665-2283 for more information about potential coverage gaps your business may have and how you can ensure you are fully covered.

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.